chris-barry/darkweb-everywhere/README.md

 ## Disclaimer

-I do not vouch for, endorse, or disapprove of any of these sites, I just supply these so everyone has more privacy.
+The developers do not vouch for, endorse, approve, disapprove, or renounce of any of these sites.
+These are supplied for our users, so that they have more privacy.

+Darkweb-everywhere, the extension, and the developers of darkweb-everywhere are not affiliated with the EFF in any way, shape or form.
+(Although we love everything they are doing!)

+## Thank you!

+A **BIG** thank you to the EFF and all the many contributors to HTTPS Everywhere

+Thanks to [bee][7](!!!) and [fortasse][8] for the original ideas that lead to this extension

+Thank you to those who have contributed rules, code, and even suggestions to us.

+And finally, thank you for using this software!

 [0]: https://www.eff.org/https-everywhere "HTTPS Everywhere"
 [1]: https://www.torproject.org/projects/torbrowser.html.en "The Tor Browser Bundle"